Who we are

 As a people person, I look forward to One Mindful Breath Wednesday evenings for the different views that come up in discussion as well as the opportunity for silent contemplation.
 I was a minister in the Congregational and Presbyterian churches, as well an army chaplain and a prison chaplain.
 In August 2017, I had my 84th birthday.

-At the ripe old age of 43, I learnt to meditate.
-It was the best gift ever.
-Since 2000, I’ve been organising dharma communities and events, writing and producing secular Buddhist newsletters, and curating websites.
-A Care Committee member, I teach regularly and thank you for your gratitude expressed, if you wish, as a donation into 02-1246-0675192-52.
+Learning to meditate was the best gift ever.
+Since 2000, I’ve been organising secular dharma events and communities, writing and producing newsletters, and curating websites.
+A Care Committee member, I teach regularly, and enjoy working one-on-one and in groups, in person and online.
+Click here for more info.

 I am very happy to have found this group.
 A book on beginning a meditation practice suggested joining a group, I joined in mid-2015 and found it to be just what I was looking for – secular with no expectations except to meditate.
 It’s a very pleasant evening.